From Peer-to-Peer Fundraising Zero to Hero in One Read

-Tip: When your next event rolls around, you can even incorporate peer-to-peer fundraising to offset overhead costs.
-In addition to (or instead of) a registration fee, you can ask attendees to raise a certain amount to gain entrance into the event.
+Tip: When your next event rolls around, you incorporate peer-to-peer fundraising to offset overhead costs.
+Instead of a registration fee, you can ask attendees to raise a certain amount to gain entrance into the event.
 This combined registration and fundraising method can help you increase donations and engage your supporters on another level.

 Organization D: Our supporter base has traditionally been older, but we want to use peer-to-peer to also connect with younger supporters.

-A large part of peer-to-peer’s appeal to younger supporters is that it allows them to individualize their connection to a cause.
+A large part of peer-to-peer’s appeal to younger supporters is the individualization of their connection to a cause.
 Millennials are empowered to share their own stories, as it relates to yours, on their personal fundraising pages.
 In addition, this type of social fundraising allows them to see how their individual goals fit into the overarching purpose of a larger community.

 To engage Millennials, begin by promoting a common purpose shared by other people.
-Make it easy to see the collective goal – how many dollars you want to raise, and for what purpose – and how many others are participating.
+Make it easy to see the collective goal.
+How many dollars you want to raise?
+What are you fundraising for?
+How many others are participating?
 Real-time feeds are a great way to transparently demonstrate these facets of your campaign, whether they show your campaign’s overall fundraising progress or the profiles of other participants.
-The main idea is to communicate the progress of your campaign and how your community is on its way to achieving success together.
+The main idea is to communicate your progress and how your community achieves success together.

 Millennials aren’t the only ones that can fundraise online, by the way.
 Other generations of supporters can fundraise just as effectively as tech-savvy Millennials.
-Take the organization Sing 4 America, for example.
-They launched a successful campaign that mobilized 90% of their fundraising community, and the average fundraiser age was 56-years-old.
+Take Sing 4 America as an example.
+They launched a successful campaign that mobilized 90 percent of their fundraising community, and the average fundraiser age was 56-years-old.

 Image Credit: Nathan E Photography